jhawksno/import-csv-m365/README.md

-# PowerShell Scripts to Import CSV to Microsoft 365
+# Import CSV Data to Microsoft Exchange Online

 ## Import CSV to M365 Distribution List
 ### AddUsersToDistributionLists.ps1 (Version 1.0)

-This is a PowerShell script that will import a csv file and assign users to a Microsoft 365 Distributioin List or Group.
+This is a PowerShell script that will import users from a csv file and assign users to a Microsoft 365 Distributioin List or Group.

 **Features:**
 - Checks if the Exchange Online Management module is installed and install it if required